 Sections structure management with html5

 Html5 provides elements specially designed for the purpose of document sectioning.
-There is no longer any need to infer section structures from text formatting styles, as it is now done with many existing document formats.
+There is no longer any need to do any kind of document structure inferring.
+A section is now simply a Section element.
+You insert a section by inserting a Section element directly, no more messing with header styles formatting.
 With html5, you can visualize your document structure more easily.
 This is particularly useful if you are used to writing your documents in the top-down approach; i.e. you determine the document structure first, and then go into the detail of each section.

 Html5 sectioning elements are used in ConstEdit.
-You can now visualize the big picture of your document easily and manage sections structure with drag and drop.
+You can visualize the big picture of your document easily and manage sections structure with drag-and-drop.
 This is much like novelists re-arranging their storyboards.